goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 ### Logging Params

-- Our preference is to have a new log saved after disarmed so we set this parameter:
+- Our preference is to have a new log saved after each disarm event so we set this parameter:
   - LOG_FILE_DSRMROT = 1
 - If you need troubleshooting help, please post your data flash logs when posting to [ArduPilot Discuss Forum](https://discuss.ardupilot.org).
-- You may need to change your [log bitmask](https://ardupilot.org/copter/docs/parameters.html#log-bitmask-log-bitmask) depending on what information you need to analize.
+- You may need to change your [log bitmask](https://ardupilot.org/copter/docs/parameters.html#log-bitmask-log-bitmask) depending on what information you need to analyze.

 ## d450 Parameter Files